awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-route53-recordset.md

   [Weight](#cfn-route53-recordset-weight): Integer
 ```

-## Properties<a name="w3ab2c21c10e1023c11"></a>
+## Properties<a name="w4ab1c21c10e1053c11"></a>

 `AliasTarget`  <a name="cfn-route53-recordset-aliastarget"></a>
 *Alias resource record sets only:* Information about the domain to which you are redirecting traffic\.
 If you specify this property, do not specify the `TTL` property\.
 The alias uses a TTL value from the alias target record\.
-For more information about alias resource record sets, see [Creating Alias Resource Record Sets](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingAliasRRSets.html) in the *Route 53 Developer Guide* and [POST ChangeResourceRecordSets](http://docs.aws.amazon.com/Route53/latest/APIReference/API_ChangeResourceRecordSets.html#API_ChangeResourceRecordSets_RequestAliasSyntax) in the Route 53 API reference\.
+For more information about alias resource record sets, see [Creating Alias Resource Record Sets](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingAliasRRSets.html) in the *Route 53 Developer Guide* and [POST ChangeResourceRecordSets](https://docs.aws.amazon.com/Route53/latest/APIReference/API_ChangeResourceRecordSets.html#API_ChangeResourceRecordSets_RequestAliasSyntax) in the Route 53 API reference\.
 *Required*: Conditional\.
 Required if you are creating an alias resource record set\.
 *Type*: [AliasTarget](aws-properties-route53-aliastarget.md)
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `Comment`  <a name="cfn-route53-recordset-comment"></a>
-Any comments that you want to include about the hosted zone\.
+Any comments that you want to include about the change batch\.
 If the record set is part of a record set group, this property isn't valid\.
 Don't specify this property\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `Failover`  <a name="cfn-route53-recordset-failover"></a>
 Designates the record set as a `PRIMARY` or `SECONDARY` failover record set\.
 When you have more than one resource performing the same function, you can configure Route 53 to check the health of your resources and use only health resources to respond to DNS queries\.
 You cannot create nonfailover resource record sets that have the same `Name` and `Type` property values as failover resource record sets\.
-For more information, see the [Failover](http://docs.aws.amazon.com/Route53/latest/APIReference/API_ResourceRecordSet.html#Route53-Type-ResourceRecordSet-Failover) content in the *Amazon Route 53 API Reference*\.
+For more information, see the [Failover](https://docs.aws.amazon.com/Route53/latest/APIReference/API_ResourceRecordSet.html#Route53-Type-ResourceRecordSet-Failover) content in the *Amazon Route 53 API Reference*\.
 If you specify this property, you must specify the `SetIdentifier` property\.
 *Required*: No
 *Type*: String